arkanadli/Campsite-Explorer/Version 7.0.1 ( Improve Map Clustering the Sector)/README.md

 # Adding Clustering Maps Widgets in Campgrounds Page
-# Adding Zooming Cluster Feature
+# Adding Zooming Cluster Feature.
 # Adding Different Type of Cluster Base on How Many Campgrounds in it.
+# Adding Popup Mark Information that Related to Pointed Campground.

 # Dependencies Uses :
 {